-Piglets napping after feeding time.
-These piglets will gain about one pound per day and by next Spring will likely have young of their own.
+Piglets, seen here napping after feeding time, will gain one pound per day in the first months of their lives.
+By next Spring they will likely have young of their own.

 |Shaker Suppers (705.89 kb)

-Offered over Columbus Day weekend and during November weekends, Shaker Suppers include a guided tour with a costumed interpreter, a Shaker-inspired menu served in the historic Brick Dwelling, and a Shaker music program.
+Offered in the fall, Shaker Suppers include a guided tour with a costumed interpreter, a Shaker-inspired menu served in the historic Brick Dwelling, and a program of Shaker music.